 What happened?
 Will we refund you?
 You acted fraudulently We won't refund you in any circumstances You have: • been 'grossly negligent' with your card, device or security details; or • deliberately failed to keep them secure We usually won't refund any payments made before you tell us that you're concerned about the security of your account.
-We will refund payments made before you tell us you are concerned about the security of your account if: 'Gross negligence' would include writing down your PIN and keeping it with your card. your payment details were used to buy something at a distance (for example by online or phone); we have failed to provide a way to report concern over the security of your account; or we have failed to require two separate forms of security checks when we should have done In any other situation where an unauthorised payment was taken from your account We'll refund you
+We will refund payments made before you tell us you are concerned about the security of your account if: 'Gross negligence' would include writing down your PIN and keeping it with your card your payment details were used to buy something at a distance (for example by phone or online); we have failed to provide a way to report concern over the security of your account; or we have failed to require two separate forms of security checks when we should have done In any other situation where an unauthorised payment was taken from your account We'll refund you

 If we refund you, you'll receive the payment by the end of the working day after you told us about the unauthorised payment.
 We may take longer to refund you if we reasonably suspect fraud.
-If we refund you, we'll also repay any charges we applied because of the unauthorised payment.